NamitaMalik/E2E-testing-with-Protractor/README.md

 Now, let's have a look at the functionality that we want to test:

 1. There is checkbox, which needs to be checked when user has credit card.
 On checking the checkbox, "Yes" would be printed on the page and on un-checking it, "No"
-2. When the checkbox is un-checked, credit card number input field would be disabled and on checking it, input field will be enabled
+2. When the checkbox is un-checked, credit card number input field and `Save` button would be disabled and on checking it, both fields will be enabled
-3. There is Save button also.
-On clicking the Save button error/success message is displayed
+3. On clicking the `Save` button error/success message is displayed
 4. Error message would be displayed in the following conditions
     1. When input field is empty.
     2. When anything except numbers is input in the input field.